 The Power of Now is well written, but the material can be dense.
 That’s not to say it’s difficult to read, it’s just the subject matter takes some time to digest.
 Readers may need to go through the book slowly and deliberately to grasp Tolle’s points.

-Similar to other self-improvement books (like The Four Agreements), The Power of Now will resonate with some readers.
+Similar to other self-improvement books (like The Four Agreements: A Practical Guide to Personal Freedom), The Power of Now will resonate with some readers.
 For others, it will come across as empty, and won’t make sense.
 If you can relate to any of the concepts I’ve described above, I believe it’s worth you checking out.

 I recommend that anyone who indulges in The Power of Now keep a journal to jot down thoughts as you make your way through it.